x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/certificates.md

   - Verify that the certificate's license allows you to use the certificate on the required number of servers.
 Some CAs only allow you to use the certificate on one server.

 - **Use the Exchange certificate wizard**: A common error when you create certificates is to forget one or more common names that are required for the services that you want to use.
 The certificate wizard in the Exchange admin center helps you include the correct list of common names in the certificate request.
 The wizard lets you specify the services that will use the certificate, and includes the common names that you need to have in the certificate for those services.
-Run the certificate wizard when you've deployed your initial set of Exchange 2016 servers and determined which host names to use for the different services for your deployment.
+Run the certificate wizard when you've deployed your initial set of Exchange 2016 or Exchange 2019 servers and determined which host names to use for the different services for your deployment.

 - **Use as few host names as possible**: Minimizing the number of host names in SAN certificates reduces the complexity that's involved in certificate management.
 Don't feel obligated to include the host names of individual Exchange servers in SAN certificates if the intended use for the certificate doesn't require it.
 Typically, you only need to include the DNS names that are presented to the internal clients, external clients, or external servers that use the certificate to connect to Exchange.

-    For a simple Exchange 2016 organization named Contoso, this is a hypothetical example of the minimum host names that would be required:
+    For a simple Exchange Server organization named Contoso, this is a hypothetical example of the minimum host names that would be required:

   - **mail.contoso.com**: This host name covers most connections to Exchange, including Outlook, Outlook on the web, OAB distribution, Exchange Web Services, POP3, IMAP4, SMTP, Exchange admin center, and Exchange ActiveSync.